hoalarious/BlueStoneSDK-android/README.md

     @Override
     public void onBlueStoneCallBack(String mac, boolean inRange, byte[] scanRecord, int rssi) {
         if (inRange) {
         //Do something when beacon is in range.
+Use the mac string to identify the beacon.

         } else {
         //Otherwise do this if beacon is outside of range.